lobpcg/shallow-water/README.md

 # Shallow-water modelling in JAX

-The new branch additionally contains JAX versions of the two pure Python modules and pytest functions checking that the new JAX and original Python implementations result in the same for the linear model and approximately the same for the nonlinear model outputs.
+The new code by [Andrew Knyazev](https://github.com/lobpcg) is JAX versions of the two pure Python modules and pytest functions checking that the new JAX and original Python implementations result in the same for the linear model and approximately the same for the nonlinear model outputs.

+The new JAX modules are naive line-by-line transtlations into JAX of the original pure Python modules.